Aggressive Defense of Jessica’s Law Offenses In Olathe, Johnson County, KS

 In order to fully understand the severe sentencing implications of Jessica’s Law, one must first understand the basic application of the Kansas Sentencing Guidelines.
 Only by calculating what a person’s potential guideline sentence would have been prior to the enactment of Jessica’s Law does it become clear just how serious these changes are.

-Consider an 18-year-old client who is convicted of aggravated indecent liberties with a minor in violation of K.S.A. §21-3504.
-The ‘minor’ was 13 years old at the time of the incident and the ‘operative conduct’ at issue involved touching and fondling as described in subsection (a)(3)(A).
+Consider an 18-year-old client who is convicted of aggravated indecent liberties with a minor in violation of K.S.A. §21-5506.
+The ‘minor’ was 13 years old at the time of the incident and the ‘operative conduct’ at issue involved touching and fondling as described in subsection (b)(3)(A).
 Note that it is not necessary to complete the act of intercourse or sodomy to violate this law — mere touching or fondling is sufficient.

 If this had happened before July, 2006 — the effective date of Jessica’s Law in Kansas — this client would have committed a Severity Level 3 Offense under the Kansas Sentencing Guidelines.
 If he had never been in trouble with the law before, he would have occupied Criminal History Category “I” for purposes of sentencing, and he would have faced a potential sentence of 55-61 months in prison, roughly five years.